 Students receive course material, including legal process contact information, preservation letters, boilerplate compliance documents, and resource guides.

 NOTICE: Course contains graphic content including profanity, and sexual and violent images.

 Chuck Cohen’s formal education includes a Master of Business Administration from Indiana Wesleyan University and an undergraduate degree from Indiana University with a double major in Criminal Justice and Psychology.
 Chuck is also a Certified Fraud Examiner.

 He is a Lieutenant serving the Indiana State Police, where he has been employed since 1994.
-He is currently the Commander of the Special Investigations and Criminal Intelligence Sections.
+He is currently the Commander, Cybercrime and Investigative Technologies Section.
 In this capacity, Lt.
-Cohen is responsible for the cyber crime, organized crime & corruption, vehicle crime, and crimes against children units along with overseeing the department’s overt and covert criminal intelligence function.
+Cohen is responsible for the cybercrime, electronic surveillance, technical services, and Internet crimes against children units along with overseeing the department's overt and covert criminal intelligence function.
 Chuck is the Indiana Internet Crimes Against Children (ICAC) Task Force Commander.